OktaySavdi/kubernetes-yaml/Install Custom Kubeadm/install_with_cri-o.md

 EnvironmentFile=-/var/lib/kubelet/kubeadm-flags.env
 # This is a file that the user can use for overrides of the kubelet args as a last resort.
 Preferably, the user should use
 # the .NodeRegistration.KubeletExtraArgs object in the configuration files instead.
 KUBELET_EXTRA_ARGS should be sourced from this file.
-## The following line to be added for CRI-O
 Environment="KUBELET_CGROUP_ARGS=--cgroup-driver=systemd"
 EnvironmentFile=-/etc/sysconfig/kubelet
 ExecStart=